 - The display has a scratch resistant glass, but, for whoever needs to know, it isn’t a Gorilla Glass

 - The headphone jack is at the bottom.
-The USB port is Type-A and is present on the bottom edge as well.
+The USB port is present on the bottom edge.

 - Asus doesn’t bundle a protective case in the box.

 - The fingerprint sensor, power button, and volume rocker are all accessible.